cma-gwas/snake-cma/README.md

 Corrected Meta-Analysis (CMA) is a resource-efficient method for genome-wide association studies (GWAS) on large populations.

-snake-cma is CMA implementations on Snakemake.
+**snake-cma** is the CMA implementation on Snakemake.

 It has the following features:
-- It is efficient; faster and using much less memory that existing methods, suitable for very large sample sizes (> 1M)
+- It is efficient; faster and using much less memory than existing methods, suitable for very large sample sizes (> 1M)
 - It works for quantitative and binary traits, inheriting unique features of the extended method
 - It can handle relatedness with large populations